alonso-herreros/uni-tapp-dns/Lab log.md

 > **WARNING**
 >
-> The `named.conf` file was modified to be a template.
-The `named_wrapper`
+> The `named.conf` file was modified to be a template, where the variable
+> `NAMED_DIR` holds the absolute path to the `named` folder in this repo.
+From
+> root, run `export NAMED_DIR=$PWD/named` to give the variable its value.
+>
-> script was created to accept this template and turn it into a valid config
+> The `named_wrapper` script was created to accept this template and turn it
-> file by doing environment variable substitution.
+> into a valid config file by doing environment variable substitution.
+>
+> This wrapper accepts an option `--template <file>` which transforms the given
+> file using `envsubst` and then passes it to `named` along with any other
+> arguments received.

 ### 2.1.
 Start a `named` and check that it's running with dig